yext/answers-search-ui/README.md

     verticalPages: [],
     // Optional, search specific settings, see Search Configuration below
     search: {},
+    // Optional, vertical no results settings, see Vertical No Results below
+    search: {},
     // Optional, the locale will affect how queries are interpreted and the results returned.
 Defaults to 'en'.
     locale: 'en',
     // Optional, the Answers Experience version to use for api requests